Geological history of Earth: Archean Eon

-In contrast to the Proterozoic, Archean rocks are often heavily metamorphized deep-water sediments, such as graywackes, mudstones, volcanic sediments and banded iron formations.
+Unlike Proterozoic rocks, Archean rocks are distinguished by the presence of heavily metamorphosed deep-water sediments, such as graywackes, mudstones, volcanic sediments and banded iron formations.
 Greenstone belts are typical Archean formations, consisting of alternating high- and low-grade metamorphic rocks.
 The high-grade rocks were derived from volcanic island arcs, while the low-grade metamorphic rocks represent deep-sea sediments eroded from the neighboring island rocks and deposited in a forearc basin.
 In short, greenstone belts represent sutured protocontinents.

 The Earth's magnetic field was established 3.5 billion years ago.
 The solar wind flux was about 100 times the value of the modern Sun, so the presence of the magnetic field helped prevent the planet's atmosphere from being stripped away, which is what probably happened to the atmosphere of Mars.
 However, the field strength was lower than at present and the magnetosphere was about half the modern radius.